 GOOGLE REPORTS YOUR WEBSITE AS DANGEROUS

 How To Ask Google to Remove Malicious Warning from search engines and website browsers showing that your website is malicious.
-Your company’s homepage has been injected by malicious code.
+Your company’s homepage has malicious code.

 Now Google and other search engines list your website as dangerous.
 Moreover, in some cases will also block your website from loading in the Chrome browser all together.